xabbu42/Master/arbeit.md

 even after applying lemma \ref{boxbox}.

 3\.\ case: The two $□$ occurrences correspond directly by a $(⊃ □)$
-rule added in step 2.
+rule added in step 2 of the algorithm.
 Then the rule together with the previous rule has the following form:

 \AXC{$□Γ ⊃ A$}
 \RightLabel{$(⊃ □)$}